- Where you can study

 Philosophical, ethical and methodological issues in relation to health research are examined.
 Selected quantitative and qualitative methods are explored in depth, in preparation for developing a research proposal for a thesis, or research project.

-An examination of research methods, traditions and techniques used in social and health research.
-The course is designed to assist the planning of Master and Doctoral theses.
+An examination of research methods, traditions and techniques used in social work, social policy and health research.
+The course is designed to assist in developing a research proposal for a thesis, or research project.

 View full course detailsSubject courses